 Spotlight: April Jouse, Fiber Artist & EVFAC Director of Operations

-What a pleasure to interview April Jouse!
-April is a fiber artist and Director of Operations for the Espanola Valley Fiber Arts Center in New Mexico.
+April Jouse is a fiber artist and Director of Operations for the Espanola Valley Fiber Arts Center in New Mexico.
 Want a reason to visit New Mexico?
 Then come for their annual Fiber Art Crawl!
 A three day event filled with studio tours, classes and more!

 When did the Espanola Valley Fiber Arts Center open?
 What was the impetus to start the center and organization?